brandonvicc/yelp-clone/ReadME.md

 ### Sequelize
 Yalp! has Sequelize integrated as the ORM.
 Sequelize makes interacting with the database throughout the app really easy.

+### S3
+Yalp! utilizes S3 so users can add files from their computer.

 ## Features

 ### Business